Holiday Travel: Why Parents Of Young Children Need Wills

 The Pro's Of A Preparing A Will To Provide For Your Minor Children

-- You can specify in your will who your choices (primary and alternates) for guardians for your children would be if that worst-case scenario happens and both parents are killed.
+- Parents can specify in their Will who their choices (primary and alternates) for guardians for their children would be if that worst-case scenario happens and both parents are killed.

-- You can name someone you believe is fiscally responsible as trustee for assets to be administered for your minor children.
-You can spell out specific guidelines for types of expenses you would approve on behalf of your children, such as private schooling, special camps or activities, and the like.
-The trust you set up for your minor children will be administered independent of court supervision unless someone questions the actions of the trustee.
-Yearly accountings are not required unless you so specify in the will.
+- Parents can name someone they believe is fiscally responsible as trustee for assets to be administered to their minor children.
+They can spell out specific guidelines for types of expenses they would approve on behalf of their children, such as private schooling, special camps or activities, and the like.
+The trust set up for minor children will be administered independently of court supervision unless someone questions the actions of the trustee.
+Yearly accountings are not required unless it is specified so in the Will.

-- You can specify to what age any assets remain in trust for your children - anywhere from 18 to 65+ - whenever you think they would have enough brains to manage on their own.
-You also can specify distributions at various different ages or life events.
+- Parents can specify to what age any assets remain in trust for their children - anywhere from 18 to 65+ - whenever they think they would have enough maturity to manage on their own.
+They also can specify distributions at various different ages or life events.

-- The expense of drafting a will that includes guardianship and trust provisions for minor children is generally not more than $1,000 - $1,500.
-This compared to the outrageous expense of a court-administered guardianship should be compelling reason alone for parents with minor children to draft a will.
+- The expense of drafting a Will that includes guardianship and trust provisions for minor children is generally not more than $1,000 - $1,500.
+This cost compared to the outrageous expense of a court-administered guardianship should be a compelling reason enough for parents with minor children to draft a Will.
 Surely, most parents can budget for this reasonable expense.
 It will be money very well spent.

-If you would like to request a free initial consultation* with Adair M. Buckner, Attorney At Law, about estate planning, please click below.
+Planning ahead for worst-case scenarios for your children can be painful, but it is extremely important.
+If you would like to request a free initial consultation* to discuss your estate planning with Adair M. Buckner, Attorney At Law, please click below.